DontShaveTheYak/cloud-radar/examples/unit/conditions/README.md

 ```

-The rendered stack includes a number of method for determining if your conditions worked as epected.
+The rendered stack includes a number of method for determining if your conditions worked as expected.

 These methods can be used to assert if named resources exist or not:
 ```python